 Q: Are you a Democrat or a Republican?

 A: I don’t really care.
 I vote for people who are honest and whose positions are closest to mine.
 I’m really not into party politics.
-Both parties have been taken over by corporate interests.
-Philosophically, I’m probably closer to being a Republican, but I think that Republicans abandoned their philosophy a long time ago and became the party of greed and corporate interests, so lately I’ve been forced to vote for more Democratic candidates.
-But I’d be much happier if political parties would go away.
+Both parties are heavily influenced by corporate interests (currently by necessity, given how our political campaigns are financed).
+Philosophically, I’m probably closer to being a (traditional) Republican, but I think that current Republicans abandoned their philosophy a long time ago and became the party of greed and corporate interests, so lately I’ve voted for Democratic candidates.
+I think political parties are inevitable, but I wish the US could have more than just two viable parties.

 Q: Are you a Liberal or a Conservative?